-In most cases, venom is an offensive tool meant to kill or immobilize prey, and toxins in venom can attack tissue (which can literally rot your flesh), the nervous system (which can lead to paralysis), and sometimes both.
+What exactly is venom?In most cases, venom is an offensive tool meant to kill or immobilize prey, and toxins in venom can attack tissue (which can literally rot your flesh), the nervous system (which can lead to paralysis), and sometimes both.
 Encounters with venomous animals kill 57,000 people per year, though some experts think the numbers could be closer to 94,000.

 Basically, those venomous murderers owe a huge debt to society!
 How to exact human revenge on animal crimes?
 By using their powers for good: Scientists have already derived from venom some of the best medicine available for things like heart disease and diabetes.
 Moreover, in 2014, the American Chemical Society (ACS) announced that it successfully used a component of venom from bees to halt the growth of cancer cells.

 But bees aren't the only animals with the power to heal.

 Cobra venom may treat arthritisIn an interview with The Guardian, David Warrell, a tropical medicine specialist at Oxford University, said that as many as 50,000 people die from snakebites in India and Bangladesh annually.